hummat/hummat.github.io/_posts/2020-07-28-laplace-approximation-for-bayesian-deep-learning.md

 ---
 layout: post
 title: Laplace Approximation for Bayesian Deep Learning
-abstract: Making a deep neural network Bayesian is a difficult task.
-For my Masters' thesis I've been using Laplace Approximation to achieve this and developed a plug & play PyTorch implementation I would like to showcase in this post.
+abstract: A deep look into Bayesian neural networks from a practical point of view and from theory to application.
 This is the final part of my informal 3 part mini-series on probabilistic machine learning, part 1 and 2 being "Looking for Lucy" and "A sense of uncertainty".
 category: repository
 tags: [laplace approximation, Bayesian inference, deep learning]
 thumbnail: /images/loss_vs_gauss.png
 gradient: true
 github: https://hummat.github.io/curvature
 mathjax: true
-time: 22
+time: 23
-words: 5729
+words: 6141
+update: 2020-07-30
 ---

 Complex problems require complex solutions.
 While this is not always true, it certainly is often enough to inspire the search into automated problem solving.
 That’s where machine learning comes into play, which, in the best case, allows us to throw a bunch of data at an algorithm and to obtain a solution to our problem in return.